Yoshimi Ogawa: Career

 Ogawa made investments outside the technology field, such buying the French football team Grenoble Foot 38.
 By 2013 Index Holdings eventually became insolvent and found to be in bankruptcy in 2014.

+Court case

 On June 15 of 2015, Ogawa together with her husband were found to be in violation of the Financial Instruments and Exchange Act by failing to report ¥600 million in losses for 2012 and submitting a false annual securities report.
 The case was brought before the Tokyo District Court and still ongoing.